aptos-labs/aptos-core/Glossary.md

 ## Aptos

 Aptos is a Layer 1 blockchain for everyone.
 It uses the Move programming language.
-Its mainnet was launched on the 12th of October 2022 to ensure the redefine of the Web3 user experience.
-Aptos blockchain is dedicated to creating better user experience through increase in speed, security, scalability, reliability and usability with low transaction costs.
+Its mainnet was launched on the 12th of October 2022 to redefine of the Web3 user experience.
+Aptos blockchain is dedicated to creating better user experiences through increased speed, security, scalability, reliability and usability with low transaction costs.
 The word “Aptos" means "The People" in the Ohlone language.

 ## Aptos ecosystem

-Aptos Ecosystem refers to various components of the Aptos blockchain network and their interactions.
+Aptos ecosystem refers to various components of the Aptos blockchain network and their interactions.
 It involves the community, community-driven projects, and events.

 ## Aptos Explorer

-Aptos explorer is a product that helps users to examine in detail the activities on the blockchain, which include account information, validators, and transactions.
+Aptos Explorer is a product that helps users to examine in detail the activities on the blockchain, which include account information, validators, and transactions.
 This tool help users to be certain of the work they do using Aptos wallets as well as other areas in the blockchain. https://aptos.dev/guides/use-aptos-explorer/

 ## CLI